-Technology develops at a rate well beyond human potential, which means if we don’t understand and adapt to its impact, we will not be able to set the appropriate boundaries and resources needed to manage it.
+Technology develops at a rate well beyond human potential.
+If we don’t understand and adapt to its impact, we will not be able to set the appropriate boundaries and resources needed to manage it.

-Social media addiction shows to be linked to disorders such as anxiety and depression, has proven to show dramatic drops in self-worth, decreased average number of genuine relationships in one’s life, more disruptive sleep patterns, less physical activity, and overall disruption to immune health.
+Social media addiction shown to be linked to disorders such as anxiety and depression has proven to show dramatic drops in self-worth, a decreased average number of genuine relationships in one’s life, more disruptive sleep patterns, less physical activity, and overall disruption to the immune health.